dauTT/astroport-dca/scripts/README.md

 ```

-make sure the local blockchain is running:
+Make sure the local blockchain is running:

 ```shell
 // from the root of the project execute